WSU-kduncan/cs2900-eording/project3.md

 Creating Bind: Create a folder and then run the docker program but add -d\.

 The preferred method for docker is volume.

+Podman bind: